semanticdata/gistmarklets/README.md

 ## 📅 Planned Changes

-- Integrate jQuery Bookmarlet Helper into this repo instead of a submodule.
+- ✅ Integrate jQuery Bookmarlet Helper into this repo instead of a submodule.
+- ✅ Create new GitHub Workflow to publish the site using GitHub Actions.
+- ✅ Migrate into a new `src/` folder, only leaving `index.html` in the root.
 - Make it so you can use whole Gist URL instead of just the Gist ID.
 - Investigate using a single file from a Gist.
   This would allow users to have a single Gist with multiple bookmarklets.
-- Swap current jQuery Bookmarlet Helper with a new fork.

 ## 💜 Attributions